badd-labs/badd-labs/lab3-20/README.md

 Task 6.
 Design and implement order matchmaking
 ---

+So far, we consider a fixed exchange rate between mToken and tToken.
+Now you are to implement order matchmaking component in which the exchange rate can be dynamically set (either by traders or by smart contacts).

 Choose a matchmaking protocol of your choice, either orderbook or AMM, as described in the class.
 Choose one of the above swap-settlement protocols and extend it to support the matchmaking.